Myanmar

 Geo-political:

-Nationality: (noun) Burmese, (adjective) Burmese.
+Nationality: (noun) Burmese (singular and plural), (adjective) Burmese.

 Communications: